-Here are a few examples of ways you can do that:
+Here are a few examples of ways you can do:

-- Television can be a powerful learning aid when used sensibly.
 A specific time during the day can be set aside for watching children’s programmes as long as this is followed by a relaxed discussion with questions that prompt the child to remember and talk about what they have seen.
-For the longest time my son thought certain cartoons only came in Mandarin!
+For the longest time, my son thought certain cartoons only came in Mandarin!

-- Or see if you can arrange a ‘babysitter’ to come over a couple of times a week for about 2 hours.
+See if you can arrange a Mandarin-speaking ‘babysitter’ to come over a couple of times a week for about 2 hours.
 This should not be a dull tutor session, but rather someone who plays with your child and only speaks with them in Mandarin.
 Children learn far more if they are motivated, relaxed and enjoying the experience.

 My own daughter was so proud of herself when she was able to translate the taxi driver for us when we were in Beijing.
 She just loved that she could do something far better than me and that I was so proud of her!

 It is important to keep in mind that the most important link in the process of learning a language is the person who models that language, whether parent, teacher, caregiver or helper.

 If it is not going to be you, then pick the language models with care.
 Ensure that they avoid destructive criticism or negative comments and always celebrate effort as well as success.

 Parents can show a personal interest in learning a language, even if they are not native speakers themselves, by encouraging their child to teach them words learnt in school.
 This is very empowering for a child because they enjoy becoming the “teacher”.

 Finally, good luck and don’t give up, even if you don’t speak Mandarin well yourself you can help your child to.